 Instead of trying to lose weight during the holidays, make it your goal to simply maintain your weight.
-This way, you can keep yourself on track without going crazy counting calories.
+This way, you can keep yourself on track without going crazy counting calories or stressing about gaining any extra pounds.
+The main thing is you want to feel good and try to keep your sugar intake as low as possible.

 Squeeze in some time for exercise.